-Because of Covid-19 companies worldwide had to change tack, as a result the digital communication strategy of companies has gone into a crazy gear.
+Because of COVID-19 companies worldwide had to change tactics, as a result the digital communication strategy of companies has gone into overdrive.
 A striking example is Microsoft.
-The last 2 months they evolved more digitally than the last 2 years.
-Because they had to, given the circumstances.
-Microsoft is not alone, research of Frans Riemersma of MartechTribe shows that companies on average accelerated their digital communication strategy by 6 years.
+The last 2 months they made more than the last 2 years.
+Why?
+Given the circumstances, they had no choice.
+Microsoft isn't an isolated case, Frans Riemersma's research shows that companies on average accelerated their digital communication strategy by 6 years.

 10. Please get ready for your robot-sidekick

 How about giving each employee a robot?
 Does that sound like science fiction to you?
 Well for Guy Kirkwood (Chief Evangelist @ UiPath) it's the future.
 It will lighten the work load when companies are shorthanded.
 The robot would help employees, not replace them!
 People will always be at the heart of your business.
 The result would be a combination between employees and robots to ensure automation.

 11. Keep your new clients close, but your current clients closer

 Customer acquisition costs have increased by 55% in the last 5 years.
 Today, this accounts for 80% of companies' budget spending.
 With the increase of these costs, activation marketing becomes more and more important, according to Jelle and Jonathan from Actito.
 Activation marketing allows you to get more out of your customer relationships using data, something you have in abundance.
 A solid focus on (re-)activation marketing instead of attraction marketing, why not?